Date of Degree

 Copyright 2010 Wei Lu

 Lu, Wei.
-"A method for automated landmark constellation detection using evolutionary principal components and statistical shape models." thesis, University of Iowa, 2010.
+"A method for automated landmark constellation detection using evolutionary principal components and statistical shape models."
+Master's thesis, University of Iowa, 2010.